 The History of the Dopp Kit

-My memories of Dopp kits include looking over my dad’s black leather one.
+My memories of Dopp kits include looking through my dad’s black leather one.
 It was worn from years of use.
 As a child, I was always amazed at all the stuff he could put in there.
 It was almost like a doctor’s old medical bag.

-Building your Dopp Kit
+Building Your Dopp Kit

-After you have your bag, it’s time to fill it up with the stuff you need to keep you well groomed while traveling.
-Most of things we suggest are common sense, others you might not have thought of, but will be happy to have on hand during your adventures.
+After you have your bag, it’s time to fill it up with the stuff you need to keep you well-groomed while traveling.
+Most of things we suggest are common sense; others you might not have thought of, but will be happy to have on hand during your adventures:

-- Travel bottle of shampoo
+- Bottle of shampoo

-- Bar of your favorite soap
+- Bar of soap

-- Shaving supplies: razor, brush, and cream
+- Shaving cream

 - Nail clippers